-If you are unsure of your kitty’s actual age, having veterinary examinations every 6 months becomes critical in catching disease.
+If you are unsure of your kitty’s actual age, having veterinary examinations every 6 months becomes critical in catching diseases.
 Cats age more than 5 times the rate of humans.
-As a result, disease can come on over a few months.
+As a result, diseases can come on over a few months.
 In between vet visits here are three things you can measure at home:

 While you may never know the exact age of your adult cat, teaming with your veterinarian along with thoughtful observation at home can prove incredibly helpful in having a ballpark idea of your kitty's age.
 Remember that age is not a disease, and using this information can help you better support your cat's overall health and wellbeing.